Born: 1895, Ipswich.

 Charles Marsh, 13, a Boot & Shoe Maker’s Boy, born Ipswich.

 George Neeve, 1, born Ipswich.

 1911 78, Balby Street, Denaby, Yorkshire.

-Albert’s father was James Davey Marsh, born 1860, Ipswich, a Labourer at the docks.
+Alfred’s father was James Davey Marsh, born 1860, Ipswich, a Labourer at the docks.

-Albert is also remembered on the war memorial at St. Margaret’s Church, Ipswich.
+Alfred is also remembered on the war memorial at St. Margaret’s Church, Ipswich.

 On this date the 2nd Battalion the Suffolk Regiment are called into action at the Battle of La Cateau